 TOAS offers housing in shared apartments or shared rooms in different locations.
 The monthly rents range from 200 € to 300 €.
 In addition to the monthly rent, a usage and amenity fee for electricity, hot and cold water, etc. needs to be paid.
 The housing includes a bed and mattress, table, chair and bookshelf (bedding and dishes are not included).

 Each TOAS building has its own laundry facility, sauna and common room.
-Every TOAS buildings also has an internet connection free of charge.
+Every TOAS building also has an internet connection free of charge.
 Smoking in both the flats and the staircase is strictly forbidden.
 Please note that each tenant is responsible for the cleanliness of the communal areas and their own room, and for maintaining silence at night.

 Furnished Locations for International Students>